 Begin Main Content Area

-Elementary and Secondary School Emergency Relief (ESSER) Funding Status Report for Non-LEA Entities Instructions
+Instructions for Submitting the Elementary and Secondary School Emergency Relief (ESSER) Funding Status Report for Non-LEA Entities Fiscal Year 2022-23

 InstructionsSection 1 - Non-LEA Entity Information | Section 2 - ESSER SEA Reserve Allocations to Non-LEA Entities | Section 3 - Number of FTE Positions | Saving and Submission